- - Endorsed

 Since God controls where and when a person is born, it follows that if God is really trying to save everyone He will not allow anyone to be born in a place or at a time when they would not be able to hear the gospel message.
-Although Acts 17:26 isn't describing the way of salvation and has nothing to say about how many people God is trying to save, it does tell us something that, if we are inclined to an intellectually honest theology, necessarily cause us to conclude that God is not trying to save everyone, since He alone had determined that generation after generation of aboriginals would be born in North and South America (for example) having no opportunity to hear the gospel, and therefore being without hope of the salvation God made it impossible for them to hear.
+Although the text of Acts 17:26 itself isn't describing the way of salvation and has nothing to say about how many people God is trying to save, it does tell us something that (if we are inclined to an intellectually honest theology) necessarily causes us to conclude that God is not trying to save everyone, since He alone had determined that generation after generation of aboriginals would be born in North and South America (for example) having no opportunity to hear the gospel, and therefore being without hope of the salvation God Himself made it impossible for them to hear.

 In the same way this same camp would look to the story of Noah and ask themselves, was God trying to save everyone in Noah's day?
 Did God command Noah to make an ark that was big enough to provide for the possibility of all of mankind's repentance?
 If not, why not?

-It isn't that those in this other camp hate the idea of God trying to save everyone, it is that they have clear examples in the scriptures that show God actively making it impossible for anyone to be saved except those whom He has chosen to save.
+It isn't that those in the one camp hate the idea of God trying to save everyone.
+It is that they have clear examples in the scriptures that show God actively making it impossible for anyone to be saved except those whom He has chosen to save.
 Such evidence must be considered in understanding what is being said in 1 Timothy 2:3-4.
-If the character does not change - if there is no shadow of turning in Him - can we really believe that God is only now beginning to try and save everyone when previously it wasn't in His character?
+If the character go God is immutable (does not change) - if there is no shadow of turning in Him - can we really believe that God is only now beginning to try and save everyone when previously it wasn't in His character?

 Then there is the question of means - God saves through the preaching of the word.